bbowen1036/shop-app/NOTES.md

 # Components
   ## images
 - when working with a network image, need to set width and height because component cant see that in advance

+# Cart
+  In cart reducer the item key will be an object of nested CartItem Objects that are instanciated and mapped to their keys!

+  ex: initialState = {
+    items: {
+      4: <CartItem .....>
+    }
+  }